BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/README.md

 random loot pool, enemies will now *always* drop the specific gun and shield that they're using.
 In the default configuration, enemy gear quality is also improved considerably.

+### TPS Configurable Slot Machines

+This mod allows you to configure just about every facet of the base game's slot machines, of the sort found in Concordia.
+The default configuration leaves the slot machines exactly how they are in the base game -- you **must** configure the options you want.

 ### TPS Early Bloomer